 Each week students participate in Chapel, Sport and Friday Afternoon Clubs with other students from throughout the Senior School.

 Years 7 and 8

 Transition into Senior School commences during Term 4 of Year 6, with students participating in our three-day Launch into Senior School program.
 Year 7 students study Christian Studies, English, Mathematics, Science, Geography, History, PDHPE, LOTE, Music, Technology and Visual Arts.
 Each day students meet with their Pastoral Care Teacher to help guide their ongoing transition into Senior School.
-During Term 1 in 2018, Year 7 students attend a three-day outdoor education camp built around the concept “we are crew not passengers”.
+During Term 1, Year 7 students attend a three-day outdoor education camp built around the concept “we are crew not passengers”.
 In Year 8, students continue their study of the common core of subjects from Year 7, as well as studying a Language other than English.

 In Years 9 and 10 students study Christian Studies, English, Mathematics, Science, Geography, History and PDHPE, as well as two electives.

 Year 11 and 12 students at Mamre have the rare opportunity to undertake the Higher School Certificate (HSC) within a small learning community where everyone is known, yet also having access to a wide range of subjects including VET courses.

 An extensive academic program

 Seamless transition from Junior School to Senior School

 Latest computer technology